It’s finally over for Boris Johnson – there is no coming back now | Sean O’Grady

 It’s impossible to see the PM surviving this one, and you wonder who will now be next to go – Johnson himself, or a cascade of his top team.
 By the end of the evening I can see only Nadine “the prime minister doesn’t lie” Dorries and Jacob Rees-Mogg sticking with the old booby.
 Indeed, things may move very rapidly now – and Johnson may be gone by the summer recess, leaving a huge “Big Dog” mess behind him, and Dominic Raab looking after the show until a replacement emerges.

 For the Tories, it’ll be an opportunity.
 They can reset, get some fresh talent in, and ditch the jokes (in all senses).
 For the opposition parties, it’ll be a moment of danger.
-For the past year and more, Boris Johnson, along with his government, has been the gift that keeps on giving for Labour, the Lib Dems and the SNP.
+For the past year and more, Johnson, along with his government, has been the gift that keeps on giving for Labour, the Lib Dems and the SNP.
 He was, and still is, a walking scandal machine.
-The job he has obviously enjoyed so much proved in the end to be too much for him.
-The short, nasty premiership of Johnson will soon be over.
+The job he obviously enjoyed so much has proved in the end to be too much for him.
+The short, nasty Johnson premiership will soon be over.

 Who will take over?
 It hardly matters, strange to say.
-Just not being BoJo will be sufficient to restore integrity to public life, rationality to policymaking, and, please god, ending the ceaseless exhausting culture wars.
+Just not being BoJo will be sufficient to restore integrity to public life, bring back rationality to policymaking, and, please God, end the ceaseless exhausting culture wars.
 We really do not need to scrap the BBC, next prime minister.

-The list includes Penny Mordaunt or Liz Truss.
-Javid or Nadhim Zahawi – but probably not from Eton.
+The list includes Penny Mordaunt and Liz Truss, Javid and Nadhim Zahawi – but probably not anyone who went to Eton.
 It will make a refreshing change.
 They might go for a more establishment figure such as Ben Wallace, defence secretary and activists’ favourite, or Jeremy Hunt or Tom Tugendhat.
-The relief with any of those would be palatable.
-The least the country can expect is competency, and some semblance of an economic policy.
+The relief were any of those to be installed would be palpable.
+The least the country can expect is competence, and some semblance of an economic policy.
 And less lying.

 The Tories have got some talent around the place, but they’ve been lacking the right leader to make the most of their best people, and to take full advantage of the vast civil service machine at their disposal.
 They need some policies, but of course a new leader won’t resolve the ideological divisions that continue to plague the party.
 Tax cuts or spending cuts?
 More borrowing or less?
 What to do with “levelling up”?
 Subsidise gas bills and petrol bills or go for greener growth?
 To frack or not to frack?
 Smash the BBC or save it?
 Renegotiate Brexit or make it work?
 Reform the NHS?
 Rwanda or bust?